 “New eras are cut short by the financial behavior they reward and condition,” -James Grant.

-Too much of anything is not good thing.
+Too much of anything is not a good thing.
 Or, as stated by Herbert Stein, “If something cannot go on forever, it will stop.”
 All investment strategies fail or fall out of style at some point.
-The financial conditions and the behavior that the markets have rewarded over the last few years may be ending with the election of a new US president and the coming elections in 2017.
+The financial conditions and the behavior that the markets have rewarded over the last few years may end with the election of a new US president and the coming elections in 2017.

 Current financial behavior or assumptions for how to make money will be cut short.
 The behaviors rewarded in the past may move to the opposite alternative.
-Perhaps, the best description of the new market regime will be more two-way flows with expectations.
+Perhaps the best description of the new market regime will be more two-way flows with expectations.
 Yield chasing will be up for discussion.
 Inflation will likewise be up for discussion and not a far-away thought in a deflationary world.
 Some of the rewards and conditions that may not be in favor for 2017 include:

 - Utilities and high dividend payers may be suspect.
 Buying risky yield substitutes also will not be automatic.

 - Leverage may be out.
-In a rising yield world, financing has to be selective especially if growth is not guaranteed.
+In a rising yield world, financing has to be selective, especially if growth is not guaranteed.

-- Inflation protection will be rewarded with a need to look for inflation not deflationary assets.
+- Inflation protection will be rewarded with a need to look for inflation, not deflationary assets.

 - Commodity investing will be rewarded, just not through an index.
 This switch will be at odds with the long-term trend since the Financial Crisis.